Grace-Kan/Meal-Tracker/README.md

 field
 - make an interface named Tool that implements ActionListener, and make AddMealTool, DeleteFoodTool, EditServingsTool and ViewMealTool implement Tool.
 The Tool interface would have the method constructPanel that the 4 classes have to implement to construct panels specific to their functionality.
+The tool interface would also have a field of type MealTracker